Semi-Local Exchange-Correlation Approximations in Density Functional Theory: Introduction

 The breakthrough of DFT came in 1964, when \citet{Hohenberg1964:PR:864} showed that the ground-state energy of a quantum-mechanical system of interacting electrons could indeed be determined in terms of a functional of the electronic density only.
 Shortly after, a paper by \citet{Kohn1965:PR:1133} (KS) proposed a way to determine this density and the corresponding energy in a way that is in principle exact.

 The KS scheme turns out to be evocative of the HF approximation, and especially its approximated form by \citet{Slater1951:385}.
-The approach is deceptively simple, it exploits the fact that an interacting many-electron problem can be mapped onto an effective single-particle problem defined by a local potential $v_s(\br)$:
+The approach is deceptively simple.
+It exploits the fact that an interacting many-electron problem can be mapped onto an effective single-particle problem defined by a local potential $v_s(\br)$:\footnote{Here and throughout, unless explicitly stated otherwise, all equations are written in Hartree atomic units; these units are specified in detail in \cref{sec:units}.}

 Above is the KS equation in the form it is usually written in DFT papers that deal with non-degenerate closed-shell systems.
 In this case, there is an equal number of spin-up and spin-down electrons $N_{\uparrow} = N_{\downarrow}$.
 Spin-up and spin-down here refer to the $z$-projection $\hat{S}_z$, which shares common eigenstates with the total spin ($\hat{S}^2$) operator.
-The description of degenerate ground states is possible in DFT as well\cite{Kohn1985, Goerling1993, Ullrich2001, Capelle2007, Gould2025:040901}, but this goes beyond the scope of this introduction.
+The description of degenerate ground states is possible in DFT as well,\cite{Kohn1985, Goerling1993, Ullrich2001, Capelle2007, Gould2025:040901} but this goes beyond the scope of this introduction.

-Although practical, this implicit description of spin can make unclear the generalization of the expressions from DFT to {\em collinear} spin-DFT (see \cref{sec:noncollinear}); the more general (non-collinear) spin-polarized case will be discussed in \cref{sec:noncollinear,sec:spin-scaling}.
+Although practical, this implicit description of spin can make the generalization from DFT to {\em collinear} spin-DFT unclear (see \cref{sec:noncollinear}).
+The more general, non-collinear spin-polarized case will be discussed in \cref{sec:noncollinear,sec:spin-scaling}.
 In particular, since we shall report most functional approximations directly for collinear spin-DFT, it is useful to include the spin index explicitly from the start.~\footnote{This also eliminates the laborious and error-prone task of tracing various factors of two and powers thereof in actual implementations.} Therefore, we rewrite \cref{eq:KS-v0} as

 where $\sigma=\uparrow, \downarrow$.

 \Cref{eq:KS} stems from the assumption that the particle density for the ground state of the real system, $n(\br)$, may be obtained from the ground state of a non-interacting system in the form of a single Slater determinant.\cite{Kohn1965:PR:1133} Therefore,